 Polar Diagrams of Long Wires from $\lambda/2$ to 2λ in length.
 The angles of the main lobes and crevasses are shown, and also the angles for a 3 dB loss in the main lobes.
-These diagrams are for free space: If the wire is borizontal the and crevasses tend to fill in giving endfre radiation, mostly at high angles.
+These diagrams are for free space: if the wire is horizontal the end crevasses tend to fill in glying endfire radiation, mostly at high angles.
 See Table 2.